 6. Is It Better to Start with Less Salt and Add Later?

 Absolutely.
 The “less is more” approach allows greater control.
-Season lightly during initial cooking stages and adjust as the dish develops.
+Season lightly during the initial cooking stages and adjust as the dish develops.
 Remember that salt intensifies as chili simmers and reduces, so it’s easier to add more than to remove excess.

 For more recipes and tips on creating balanced, flavorful meals, visit our collection of delicious home-cooked dishes.